nuriel77/iri-playbook/docs/getting-started-quickly.rst

 .. warning::

   Some VPS providers might be depending on Network Block Devices (for example Scaleway).
-If using Ubuntu, you need to configure ufw prior to running the installer.
+If using Ubuntu or Debian, you need to configure ufw prior to running the installer.
   See: https://gist.github.com/georgkreimer/7a02af49604da91c5e3605b08b2872ec